tsackton/taelgarverse/docs/campaigns/dunmari-frontier/letters-and-notes/report-of-the-aagiri-to-samraat-dasa.md

 tags: [source]
 title: Report of the Aagiri to Samraat Dasa
 ---
-# Report of the Aagiri to Samraat Dasa

 **This is a copy of a report written by the Aagiri, the mystai of Aagir, to Samraat Aatmaji Dasa, who was the last of the Aatmaji Dynasty, and died leading a Dunmari army into Drankor, ending the Aatmaji Dynasty and throwing Dunmar into chaos for a time.
 Nuzkar's editorial notes are marked in italics.**